sunlixWhyNotAvailable/byd-hud/README.md

 5. Choose supported navigation app from the list of supported apps and toogle `HUD`.
 6. If `Waze` is chosen then press `Start now` when `Casting with BYD HUD` prompt appears (need to do this every session).
 7. Optionally use `Send to dashboard`.
-8. If do not plan to debug - turn off `Save screenshots and detailed logs` option to prevent storage clogging.
+8. If you plan in helping debugging maneuvers/lanes parser - turn on `Save screenshots and detailed logs` option to start saving screenshots for analysis (be aware - it can clog internal storage).

 ## Known Limitations

+- Other apps utilising the same SOME/IP channel for HUD projection may cause HUD blinking and instability.
 - Navigation parsing depends on the UI and notification structure of navigator apps.
 - `Google Maps` accessibility mode doensn't provide lane guidance.
 - `Google Maps` notification mode may provide text route data but rarely or no maneuvers and no lane guidance.
 - `Waze` visual parsing may require template updates when Waze changes its UI elements.
-Heavily dependent on the screen capture and resolution
+Heavily dependent on the screen capture and resolution.
 - `Waze` offers vast range of maneuvers/lanes glyphs which are not standard for base car navigation.
-Therefore all new lanes/maneuvers are created using `GIMP`
+Therefore all new lanes/maneuvers are created using `GIMP`.

 ## Tested

 Tested on *Chinese version* of `BYD Sea Lion 07 EV 2025`, `DiLink 5.0` If there are missing glyphs or inconsistency in glyph outputs, archive of relevant sessions for the day (paths are shown in the app) needs to be sent for analysis

-## Known bugs, troubleshooting and other info (v1.5.0)
+## Known bugs, troubleshooting and other info (v1.5.1)

 - There is up to couple seconds delay between new maneuver on `Waze` screen and HUD output.
 This is not a bug but a working process of maneuvers parser.
 - Waze maneuver/lanes parsing might break on different tablet resolution and depend on maneuvers position on the screen (meaning `No GPS` additional row at the top can break HUD parsing).
-This was partially addressed by introducing waze navigation bounds (black square in top right corner) parsing.
+This was partially addressed by introducing waze navigation bounds (black square in top left corner) parsing.
 Also should help in case of other resolution.
-- `Waze` roundabouts might be broken after recent general geometry improvement.
-Need additional testing.
+- `Waze` roundabouts might be broken.
+Needs additional testing.
 - If there are missing glyphs or incorrect HUD outputs, please open an `Issue` and attach the relevant session archive for that day.
 Session paths are shown inside the app.

 ## To Do